verboompj/arc_kubernetes/arc_enabled_k3s.md

 In this write-up I will dive into setting up an onprem kubernetes environment to serve as an Edge deployment.

-Based on this deployment I will deploy (data)services to this " edge"  using Azure ARC.
-I will deploy services such as Azure PostgreSql, Azure IOT Operations and a WebApp.
+Based on this deployment I will deploy (data)services to this "edge"  using Azure ARC.
+I will deploy services such as Azure PostgreSql, Azure IOT Operations and a WebApp, for example.

 [Intro into ARC](https://github.com/verboompj/EntraGSA/blob/main/README.md#intro-into-arc)